 Your doctor will know how your growth has been going over the years.
 Two centimeters here and 2 inches there are not nearly as important as the height you're at now, how you've been growing up to this point, and what other changes your body may be going through.

-Don't be scared if you seem to have grown a lot in a very short time.
+Have you grown a lot in a very short time?
 Everyone has a growth spurt during puberty.
 The average age for starting puberty is about 10 for girls and about 11 for boys.
 But it can be earlier or later — between 7 and 13 for girls and 9 and 15 for boys.

 You'll usually begin to notice that you're growing faster about a year or so after your body starts to show the first changes of puberty — girls will develop breasts and a boy's penis and testicles will get bigger.